Founding Teacher

 Priests

 Nin-en Susan Elbe received lay ordination in 2003 and priest ordination in 2016.
 She was shuso for our 2009 practice period.
-She is a retired a city planner and lives in Tsawassen.
+She is a retired city planner and lives in Tsawassen.
+You can contact Nin-en Elbe or send dana here: susan.elbe@mountainrainzen.org

 Lay practice leaders

 Jakushin Todd Slobogean received lay ordination in 2013 from Mountain Rain’s guiding teachers.
 He was shuso for our 2017 practice period.
-He is retired and lives in Vancouver.
+A retired small business entrepreneur, he lives in Vancouver.
+After serving on council for ten years, his current focus is supporting healthy aging of self and others through study, writing and practical support of people through difficulty and transitions.
+You can contact Jakushin Todd or send dana here: todd.slobogean@mountainrainzen.org

 Our founding teacher and guiding teachers are full members of the Soto Zen Buddhist Association.